Our journey in Peru started around one of the most bewitching places in South America:

 In the late afternoon light, the Peninsula of Capachica radiated stupendous beauty and sublime peacefulness.
 All around us Quechua-speaking, homeward-bound locals were tending their sheep, sometimes carrying their babies tucked in a woven blanket on their back.

-Llachón lies on the Peninsula of Capachica, some 75 kms northeast of Puno.
+- Llachón lies on the Peninsula of Capachica, some 75 kilometers northeast of Puno.
 You can get there by public bus or on an organized tour from Puno.
 There are tourists but not many.
 Accommodation is mostly provided in the form of Bed & Breakfast kind of places and hostels.

 5. Floating Islands of Uros from Llachón